ltw-webdev-4/ecommerce-ux/README.md

 2. Website goals
 3. Competitive analysis
 4. Sitemap
+5. An updated & refined logo: should work well (or adapt to) these sizes: `256px`, `64px`, `32px`, `16px`
-5. Visual design: type, colours, sample components (buttons, cards, etc.)
+6. Visual design: type, colours, sample components (buttons, cards, etc.)
-6. Wireframes: home page, inside page, application form page *These should be high-fidelity with some real text—paper is okay but use rulers* These are the pages we’ll eventually code
+7. Wireframes: home page, inside page, application form page *These should be high-fidelity with some real text—paper is okay but use rulers* These are the pages we’ll eventually code